 There are several types of damages you may claim in a personal injury lawsuit if you have sustained car accident injuries.
-Claims for medical expenses are chief among these, but you may also claim damages for lost wages or diminished employment opportunities; pain and suffering; or loss of affection (also called "loss of consortium").
-This article focuses on the basic types of damages that someone injured in a car accident may want to consider, but you may also want to speak with a car accident lawyer before filing a claim.
+Claims for medical expenses are chief among these, but you may also claim damages for lost wages or diminished employment opportunities, pain and suffering, or loss of affection (also called "loss of consortium").
+This article focuses on the basic types of damages that someone injured in a car accident may want to consider seeking.

-Medical expenses arising from a car accident may include (but are not limited to) any of the following:
+Medical expenses arising from a car accident may include (but aren’t limited to) any of the following:

 If your doctor believes you will need additional medical treatments or therapy at the time your claim is settled, your attorney may calculate the likely costs.
 Doctors and health care professionals can help with these estimates.
 If a motorist is liable for the death of another motorist, the surviving family could file a claim for wrongful death, in addition to any medical costs incurred between the accident and time of death.

 Pain and suffering is legally defined as mental or physical distress for which one may seek damages in a lawsuit.
 These damages are based on the type of injury, the seriousness of the pain suffered, and the prognosis for future pain associated with the injury.
 Pain and suffering may also include mental and/or emotional damage stemming from the incident, such as anxiety or stress.
 Some states allow plaintiffs to include pain and suffering damages for a general loss of enjoyment of life.